LeoMobileDeveloper/ios-developer-tools/README.md

 - [Lantern](https://github.com/getlantern/lantern) Lantern delivers fast access to the open Internet （翻墙）
 - [wireshark](https://www.wireshark.org/) Wireshark is the world’s foremost and widely-used network protocol analyzer.
 It lets you see what’s happening on your network at a microscopic level and is the de facto (and often de jure) standard across many commercial and non-profit enterprises, government agencies, and educational institutions.
 - [netfox](https://github.com/kasketis/netfox) A lightweight, one line setup, iOS / OSX network debugging library! 🦊
+- [GCDWebServer](https://github.com/swisspol/GCDWebServer) GCDWebServer is a modern and lightweight GCD based HTTP 1.1 server designed to be embedded in iOS, macOS & tvOS apps.

 ## Data
 - [sqlitebrowser](http://sqlitebrowser.org/) DB Browser for SQLite